mstan/node-saveaio/README.md

 ---

 ## Supported Operations
+If you don't see an operation here, please open an issue.

 ✔️ Tested & Supported
 🟨 Untested
 ❌ Not Supported
 🟦 Special Notes
 🟪 N/A (No conversion required)

 ### Nintendo Entertainment System (NES)
 - 3DS Virtual Console